-“I can’t believe I have the opportunity for a different life with a cure,” said 31-year -old Brenda Alfaro who suffered with crippling pain due to sickle cell anemia.
+“I can’t believe I have the opportunity for a different life with a cure,” said 31-year-old Brenda Alfaro who suffered with crippling pain due to sickle cell anemia.
 She now shows no sign of the disease after receiving a bone marrow transplant at Sylvester Comprehensive Cancer Center as part of a clinical trial.

 “She had very severe disease, excruciating pain and was hospitalized frequently,” said Dr. Harrington, a sickle cell expert at the University of Miami Health System.

-These episodes are known as “crises” because of the severe, even life-threatening nature of the attacks.
 Pain, severe anemia and organ damage are common.
 Strokes, respiratory failure and other organ failure can be life-threatening complications.

 Alfaro had the transplant in December, and four months later says she has never felt better.
 She was very fortunate to have a perfect match in her one sibling, her brother William.
 The chance of a match is about 1 in 5, so most patients do not have this option.